P.O. Box 339

 In 2007 Cord was elected to the Stafford County Board of Supervisors which, as the executive/legislative body governing Stafford County, is responsible for enacting laws and setting policies, approving the Stafford County budget and appointing citizens to the several boards, commissions, and committees in Stafford County Virginia.
 Cord serves on the Joint Board of Supervisors/Schools Committee.

 In 2006 Cord was appointed by Governor Tim Kaine and confirmed by the Virginia General Assembly as one of 17 members of the Commonwealth Transportation Board which establishes the administrative policies for Virginia’s transportation system and allocates funding to specific projects, awards contracts for those projects, locates routes and provides funding for airports, seaports, and public transportation systems.
-Cord was re-appointed in 2010 by Governor Robert McDonnell and works with localities, MPOs, and state transportation organizations in efforts to build and operate a more effective and efficient transportation system.
+Cord was re-appointed in 2010 by Governor Robert McDonnell and worked with localities, MPOs, and state transportation organizations in efforts to build and operate a more effective and efficient transportation system.
 Mr. Sterling served on the CTB until 2014.

 As the Vice President for the Aerospace Industries Association, Cord is responsible for overseeing much of the external communication activities of the Association to the Congress, administering the staff, and establishing priorities at the direction of the President and the Executive Committee.
 Specific areas of legislative responsibility include defense budget including the impacts of sequestration, procurement policy, tax issues, and support of special projects such as campaign outreach.
 Cord supports the work and carries out the legislative agenda of the Executive Committee and the Procurement and Finance Council.